stitchchaii/ResidentialEnergyCarbonEmissions-Thornton/README.md

 Residential energy consumption in Calgary from 2019 by city ward and dwelling type.
 These data look at carbon emissions for 2019 related to energy consumption in Calgary from residential buildings to assess how sustainable housing practices are.
 Four dwelling types are assessed; single family homes, duplexes, townhouses and apartments.
 These dwelling types were assessed for overall contribution per captia and overall for the ward totals.

 ## Author/Principal Investigator Information
 Name: Adara Thornton
 Institution: University of Calgary
 Email: adara.thornton@ucalgary.ca

-## Author/Associate or Co-investigator Information
-Name:
-ORCID:
-Institution:
-Address:
-Email:

 Data retrieved from Calgary Open Data and Natural Resources Canada 2025-09-22

-# SHARING/ACCESS INFORMATION

-* Licenses/restrictions placed on the data:
-* Links/relationships to ancillary data sets:
-* Was data derived from another source?
-Data was derived from data retreived from Calgary Open Data and Natural Resources Canada data, both are publically available.
-* Recommended citation for this dataset:

 # DATA & FILE OVERVIEW